owlbarn/tutorial/book/case-nst/README.md

 This module also supports saving the intermediate images to the same directory as output image every N iterations (e.g. `path/to/output_img_N.png`). `N` is specified by the `ckpt` parameter, and its default value is 50 iterations.
 If users are already happy with the intermediate results, they can terminate the program without waiting for the final output image.

-That’s all it takes!
+That’s all it takes.
 If you don't have suitable input images at hand, the gist already contains exemplar content and style images to get you started.

-More examples can be seen on our [demo](http://demo.ocaml.xyz/neuraltrans.html) page.
+More examples can be seen on our online [demo](http://demo.ocaml.xyz/neuraltrans.html) page.

-## Extending NST
+### Extending NST

 Many variants.
 Most notably: